totten/pathload-poc/doc/develop.md

 > __TIP__: You can test an IDE like PhpStorm.
 If you need to frequently
 > iterate and/or set break-points, look at `currentPolyfill()` and decide
 > which option feels better.
+However, in my experience, it's best to
+> only run one test-function at a time.

 ## Polyfill Versioning